wujibodie/classical-Chinese-processor/README.md

 TROUBLESHOOTING

 "No API keys found":
-- Make sure you set the environment variables
+- Make sure you set the environment variables　（your API keys)
 - Restart your terminal after setting them

 "No images were converted":